Faggot: Use in the United Kingdom

-Originally confined to the United States, the use of the words fag and faggot as epithets for gay men has spread elsewhere in the English-speaking world, but the extent to which they are used in this sense has varied outside the context of imported US popular culture.
+Originally confined to the United States, the use of the words fag and faggot as slurs for gay men has spread elsewhere in the English-speaking world, but the extent to which they are used in this sense has varied outside the context of imported US popular culture.
 In the UK and some other countries, the words queer, homo, and poof are much more common as pejorative terms for gay men.
 The word faggot in the UK also refers to a kind of meatball.
-In British English, 'fag' is common slang for a cigarette, sometimes also used to describe a tedious task.
+In British English, "fag" is common slang for a cigarette, sometimes also used to describe a tedious task.

 Use of fag and faggot as the term for an effeminate man has become understood as an Americanism in British English, primarily due to entertainment media use in films and television series imported from the United States.
 When Labour MP Bob Marshall-Andrews was overheard supposedly using the word in a bad-tempered informal exchange with a straight colleague in the House of Commons lobby in November 2005, it was considered to be homophobic abuse.